awesome-spectral-indices/spyndex/README.md

 ### Exploring Spectral Indices

 Spectral Indices from the Awesome Spectral Indices list can be accessed through `spyndex.indices`.
-This is a `dictionary` where each one of the indices in the list can be accessed as well as their [attributes](https://github.com/davemlz/awesome-ee-spectral-indices#attributes):
+This is a `Box` object where each one of the indices in the list can be accessed as well as their [attributes](https://github.com/davemlz/awesome-ee-spectral-indices#attributes):

 ```python